dux/class-callbacks/README.md

 # class-callbacks

-Class callbacks allow creation of ruby class methods that can capture blocks and params, considering class ancestors.
+Class callbacks allow creation of ruby class methods that can capture and execute blocks, considering class ancestors.

 ## Installation